ORNL-Fusion/RAYS/RAYS_project/RAYS_lib/namelist_description.md

 ode_solver = RK4_ode: Simple Runge-Kutta 4th order integrator.
 <br>    character (len = 15) :: ode_solver_name

 Name of routine used to calculate RHS derivatives for ray equations.
-Presently supported routines are: ray_deriv_name = cold ray_deriv_name = numerical
 <br>    character(len=60) :: ray_deriv_name

+N.B.
+There is a distinction between ray_dispersion_model in RF_m, ray_deriv_name
+in ode_m.f90 and spec_model in species_m:
+'ray_dispersion_model' refers to the physics of the dispersion model.
+'ray_deriv_name' refers to the subroutine name that calculates the ray derivatives.
+The same physics derivatives might be provided by different named subroutines. e.g. deriv_num works with an arbitrary dispersion function and can provide derivatives for any dispersion physics model.
+There is the further complication that the general dispersion tensor and dispersion function allow different species to have different dispersion models.
+Therefore, in module species_m there is specification of the dispersion model for individual species, spec_model(:).
+Necessary specifications are:
+'ray_deriv_name' in ode_m -> cold, general or num (i.e. numerical)
+'ray_dispersion_model' in rf_m -> cold or general
+'spec_model' in species_m -> cold or bessel
 Maximum length of ray
 <br>     real(KIND=rkind) :: s_max